Types of Powers of Attorney

 Methods of Granting Powers of Attorney

-• Power of Attorney from One Individual to Another Individual: When an individual intends to authorize another person to conduct banking or commercial transactions, including signing financial or commercial documents, official or banking powers of attorney are generally required.
+- Power of Attorney from One Individual to Another: When an individual intends to authorize another person to conduct banking or commercial transactions, including signing financial or commercial documents, an official or banking power of attorney is generally required.

-• Power of Attorney from an Individual to a Company: When individuals appoint companies as legal representatives, the company’s governing documents must explicitly authorize acceptance of representation and management of financial or legal affairs on behalf of clients.
+- Power of Attorney from an Individual to a Company: When an individual appoints a company as their legal representative, the company’s governing documents must explicitly authorize the acceptance of representation and the management of financial or legal affairs on behalf of clients.

 Methods of Termination of Powers of Attorney